All Episodes

 The water wasn't safe either.

-At the beach I saw Tots dressed in flotation belts and water wings for shelling along the shore.
+At the beach, I saw tots dressed in flotation belts and water wings for shelling along the shore.

 They weren't even in the water.

-And goodbye cotton candy and hot dogs at a major league game, I saw moms and dads nix the stuff as if they'd never eaten the occasional ballpark treat, as if their children would balloon to juvenile diabetes statistics if a single swig of sugary soda passed their lips.
+At a major league game, I saw moms and dads nix the stuff as if they'd never eaten the occasional ballpark treat, as if their children would balloon to juvenile diabetes statistics if a single swig of sugary soda passed their lips.

-Half of my kids' friends who already make A's and B's had summer tutors in order to keep it fresh.
+Half of my kids' friends, who already make A's and B's, had summer tutors in order to keep it fresh.

-I thought vacation was for relaxing and recharging.
+I thought vacation was for relaxing, recharging.

-What would our pioneer foremans think?
+What would our pioneer four moms think?

 You want something to worry about?